tfKamran/studio-help/800_api/920_v2/200_appliances.md

 > * `<id>`: Id of the appliance.
 > * `<name>`: A name for the key.
 > * `<target>`: The target specifies into which keyring the key will be
->   importet.
+>   imported.
 Possible values are: 'rpm'.
 > * (optional) `<the_key>`: The URL-encoded key.
 >
 > Uploads a GPG key to the appliance with the id `id`.
 The key can